jja4/nba_mlops/README.md

 docker-compose -f docker/docker-compose.yml up
 ```

-This will initiate the execution of the `docker-compose.yml up` file, which in turn launches all Docker containers for the training pipeline.
+This will initiate the execution of the `docker-compose.yml` file, which in turn launches all Docker containers for the training pipeline.

 ***